rustireland/StartupCommands/README.md

 # StartupCommands
-**StartupCommands** is an [Oxide](https://umod.org/) plugin that allows Rust server admins to run a configurable list of commands upon server startup.
+**StartupCommands** is an [Oxide](https://umod.org/) plugin that allows Rust server admins to run configurable lists of commands after server wipes and server restarts.
 Each command can be individually enabled or disabled in the configuration.
 The plugin correctly supports multiple-parameter commands with spaces in the parameters.

 ## Installation
 Download the plugin: